oloruntomiojo/codematic-assessment/README.md

-This is a codematic assessment
+This is a coding assessment from codematic.io

 ## Getting Started